LinwoodDev/Butterfly/app/README.md

 * The `models` directory stores all the models that are used in the app.
 For example the `Document` model or the painters.
 * The `settings` directory stores all the settings pages that are used in the app.
 * The `views` directory stores all the views that are used in the main page.
 For example the appbar, the toolbar or the main view.
+* The `visualizer` directory stores all converters between the models and the ui.
 * The `widgets` directory stores all general widget that is not specific to the app.
 For example the `OptionButton` widget.